top of page

 "I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment."

 Paul's chief concern is the unity of doctrine.
 It doesn't harm the church's unity if we disagree on personal preferences (colors, teams, careers, etc.).
 But disunity of doctrine damages and harms the church.
 So, we must agree on what the Bible says about God.
 Do we genuinely believe, teach, and confess the same things?
-Do we really believe the same things about Baptism, Salvation, Repentance, Prayer, Good Works, Heaven, Hell, and so on?
+Do we believe the same things about Baptism, Salvation, Repentance, Prayer, Good Works, Heaven, Hell, and so on?
 Or do we disagree?
 If we disagree, we need to find out which one of us is correct.
 We need to resolve our differences before we commune together.
 We can't agree to disagree on God's Word.
 We don't have that option.
 If we take the Word of God seriously, we should take our confession of faith seriously.
 Our unity in confession precedes our unity in communion.
 The Lord's Supper is not only between you and God.
 If that were the case, you should commune alone at home.
 But God didn't give the Lord's Supper to individuals; He gave it to the Church.
 Communion—as the name implies—is between you, God, and everyone else in the Church.

 Finally, the third reason is this: 1 Corinthians 4:1 calls the pastor a "steward of the mysteries of God."
 That means God calls pastors to administer His sacraments according to the Lord’s command and desire alone.
 Pastors have been educated, examined, called by God through the congregation, and ordained in the Office of the Holy Ministry to carry out this task: To preach the Word of God and rightly administer the Sacraments.
 Who receives communion is part of the pastor's job.

 We want you to commune with us!
 We only ask that you be patient and allow us to talk with you before coming forward to receive the Lord's Supper.
 We pray that you see this is done out of faith in God's Word and love and care for you.
-We hope that this will drive you to a deeper appreciation for the unity of the Church and the Lord’s Supper.
+We hope this will drive you to a deeper appreciation for the unity of the Church and the Lord’s Supper.

 bottom of page